SAVE-1/attribute-test/README.md

 A little project, to test out how the ASP.Net is internally using Reflection to find classes with custom attributes, mimicking the way ASP.NET identifies controllers.

 # How to run
-Navigate to `./attribute-test/attribute-testing`

-Run `dotnet run`
+Navigate to `./attribute-test/attribute-testing`, then run `dotnet run`

-Or run in Visual Studio
+Or run the project in Visual Studio

 ## How all controllers are found from ./controllers
 ```csharp